BramVanroy/spacy_conll/README.rst

 possible arguments or try out the `examples`_.

 **NOTE**: :code:`is_tokenized` does not work for ``spacy-udpipe`` and :code:`disable_sbd` only works for ``spacy``.
+Recently, ``spacy-udpipe`` has made a change to allow pretokenized text but it depends on the input format and cannot be fixed at initialisation of the parser.
+See release v0.3.0 of spacy-udpipe or `this PR`_.
+Using :code:`is_tokenized` for ``spacy-stanfordnlp`` or ``spacy-stanza`` also effects sentence segmentation,  effectively *only* splitting on new lines.

 .. code:: python